nareynolds/pyDicomManager/README.md

 The default location of the SQLite database is in this directory.
 The default location of the managed filetree is in "data/DICOM".
 An example of the filetree structure can be seen in "data/DICOM_example_filetree".
+The python executable "manage_dicoms.py" is a convenience script to execute DicomManager.manage().
+It is also a good example of how to use these modules.

 Have fun!